CNC Foam Cutting: High-Precision, High-Volume Custom Foam Inserts

 CNC router hugely reduces the frequency of human error – ensuring the highest standard of finish on every item and also reducing waste.
 Thanks to the safety features installed in all CNC routing there less chance of both accidents or human mistakes occurring.

 Digital, convenient training is another major benefit.
 The human element of this process being removed through the use of technology.
 Therefore, hands-on training is not a necessary part of using CNC foam cutting as the programming and control is taught online or by computers.
-This improves efficiency through minimising human resource and labour costs further.
+This improves efficiency by minimising human resource and labour costs further.

 How Does Computer Aided Design Help?